FollyMaddy/RetroPie-Share/README.md

        https://github.com/FollyMaddy/RetroPie-Share/blob/main/readme-post-one-thread.md

-     - Others that not have been added in this discription yet.
+     - Others that not have been added in this discription yet

 ## (.ips) IPS patch files (for fixing programs/games with a differences patch)

    https://github.com/FollyMaddy/RetroPie-Share/tree/main/00-roms-00